ohler55/ojg/design.md

 performance.

 The JSONPath evaluation takes an additional approach.
-It includes a fair amount of code duplication but it also implement its own stack to avoid nested functional calls even though the nature of the evaluation is a better match for a recursive implementation.
+It includes a fair amount of code duplication but it also implements its own stack to avoid nested functional calls even though the nature of the evaluation is a better match for a recursive implementation.

 ### Slices are Nice

-Slice are implemented very efficiently in Go.
+Slices are implemented very efficiently in Go.
 Appending to a slice has very little overhead.
 Reusing slice by collapsing then to zero length is a great way to avoid allocating additional memory.
-Care has to be taken when collapsing though as any cells in the slice that point to object will now leave those objects dangling and they will never be garbage collected.
+Care has to be taken when collapsing though as any cells in the slice that point to objects will now leave those objects dangling or rather referenced but not reachable and they will never be garbage collected.
 Simply setting the slice slot to `nil` will avoid memory leaks.

 ### Memory Allocation